l0k0ms/log-workshop/README.md

 # log-workshop

-## Overview
+This workshop aims to demonstrate the Datadog Log-management solution.
+Part 1 is around how to collect different logs formats from different sources and how to unify them on the datadog side in order to leverage the most value out of it.

-A simple Flask app to demonstrate Datadog Log management solution This is inspired from the [previous work of Vlad][4] on the APM distributed feature.
+Part 2 is a simple Flask application to demonstrate how Datadog Log management solution include it-self in the 100% observability logic.
+The Flask app is a fork from the [previous workshop of Vlad][4] on the APM distributed feature.

 ## Setup